Password Master Help

 PWM Database Basics

-Databases created by Password Master, are local files with extension .PWM.
+Databases created by Password Master, are local files with the extension .PWM.
 You can create as many PWM databases as you want, open them to use and/or modify, transfer data between them freely.

 A PWM database is encrypted by its master password using AES-256.
 The master password was specified by user and is the only password that needs to be memorized.